ZATSUYOSEN!

 10 October 1942:

-Arrives at Rabaul.
+At 0615 arrives at Rabaul.
 165 Army troops and 20 horses are landed.
 Loads 100 tons of charcoal fuel.
-KUMA also disembarks troops and is detached that same day for Makassar, Celebes.
+KUMA also disembarks troops and is detached that same day for Macassar, Celebes.

 11 October 1942: